Severe combined immunodeficiency

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 immune system disorders characterized by abnormalities with responses of both T cells and B cells (specific types of white blood cells needed for immune system function).
 Common signs and symptoms include an increased susceptibility to infections including ear infections; pneumonia or bronchitis; oral thrush; and diarrhea.
 Due to recurrent infections, affected children do not grow and gain weight as expected (failure to thrive).
 SCID may be caused by mutations in any of several genes and can be inherited in an X-linked recessive (most commonly) or autosomal recessive manner.
 The most effective treatment is transplantation of blood-forming stem cells from the bone marrow of a healthy person.
 Without treatment, affected children rarely live past the age of two.Severe combined immunodeficiencies (SCID) are inherited

 - Learning About Severe Combined Immunodeficiency (SCID).
 NHGRI.
 December 27, 2013; http://www.genome.gov/13014325.
 Accessed 5/27/2014.

 - The American Society of Gene & Cell Therapy provides information on the treatment of immunodeficiency diseases.

 - Genetics Home Reference (GHR) contains information on Severe combined immunodeficiency.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.